astampoulis/makam-paper-funpearl/makamcode/10-summary.md

   very few lines of code specific to it, using rules that we believe do not, presentation-wise, stray far from their pen-and-paper versions.
-Our development includes mutually recursive definitions, polymorphism, datatypes, pattern-matching, a conversion rule, Hindley-Milner type generalization, and staging constructs that allow the computation of contextually typed open terms of the simply typed lambda calculus.
+Our development includes mutually recursive definitions, polymorphism, datatypes, pattern matching, a conversion rule, Hindley-Milner type generalization, and staging constructs that allow the computation of contextually typed open terms of the simply typed lambda calculus.
 We are not aware of another metalinguistic framework that allows this level of expressivity and has been used to encode such type-system features with the same